OWASP/samm/v2.0/beta/g-strategy-metrics.md

 ## Maturity 1
 ### Activity
-Software and the data that software processes must be accounted for and classified according to business risk tolerance and priories.
+Software and the data that software processes must be accounted for and classified according to business risk tolerance and priorities.

 ### Maturity Questions
 #### Q 1